All Products

 GENERATE_SUBSCRIPTS(anyarray, dim)

-A set of integers is returned.
+Return type: A set of integers representing the valid subscripts.

 SELECT GENERATE_SUBSCRIPTS('{NULL,1,NULL,2}'::int[], 1);